fsombon/dota-leave-management-system/README.md

-# Payroll-Management-System
+# Leave-Management-System

-A simple Payroll Management System where you can
+Leave Management System where you can

 Add
 Update